Procedure Guide ·Vet Visit ·2026

 Exclusions & Limits

-Wellness visits are excluded from standard policies.
-Wellness add-ons have annual caps on reimbursement and may limit which preventive services are covered.
-Exam fees for sick visits (not wellness) are covered by some illness policies but excluded by others — check your specific policy.
+Wellness add-ons have annual caps and may limit which services are covered.
+Exam fees for sick visits vary by policy-check yours.

 🇺🇸 US Pet Insurance Guide